about

-BUCKHANNON, West Virginia – The West Virginia Wesleyan College Office of Diversity, Equity and Inclusion has a slate of events happening in February for Black History Month.
+BUCKHANNON, West Virginia – The West Virginia Wesleyan College Center for Cultural and International Affairs has a slate of events happening in February for Black History Month.

 On Tuesday, Feb.
 13 beginning at noon in the French See Dining Center side dining room, join Hanshi Jason P. Davis for a lecture on the History of African Americans in Martial Arts.
 A 9th Degree Black Belt and West Virginia district director of the AUU for karate, judo and tae kwon do, Hanshi began his formal martial arts journey in 1991.
 He is a veteran of the United States Marine Corps and the United States Army.